BINF-3101/Lab1_computational_skills/README.md

 Use commands such as ```grep``` to answer the questions below.
 Remember, you can look at the options for grep using ```grep --help```

 # LQ 4
-How many ORFs were annotated in the _Saccharomyces cerevisiae_ genome?
+How many ORFs were annotated in the _Saccharomyces candida_albicans_ genome?
 Is this more or less than the number of genes you would expect in this genome?
-(Use google to find the number of genes in _S. cerevisiae_
+(Use google to find the number of genes in _S. candida_albicans_

 &nbsp;
 # Step 12 - Extract data for one genomic contig